fasenderos/viewability.js/README.md

 ## Browser Support

-Viewability.js relies on the **IntersectionObserver API**, which is supported in all modern browsers.
-For older browsers (e.g., Internet Explorer), a [polyfill](https://github.com/w3c/IntersectionObserver) may be required.
+Viewability.js relies on the **IntersectionObserver** and **MutationObserver** API, which are supported in all modern browsers.
+For older browsers (e.g., Internet Explorer), a polyfill may be required.

 ## Contributing